Table Mats and Coasters Set

 In a humourous yet characteristic incident during one of their regular meetings at Kendal Green, Wainwright turned to Andrew and said, “Remember when we went to Manchester to recover the one-millionth copy?
 I went into the shop and paid for it.
 You never gave me the money back.”
 Andrew rolled his eyes and gave a slight smirk.
 It was typical Wainwright.

 Further adding to the story, Wainwright, evidently still invested in the book’s fate, requested that he and Andrew visit Keswick to check its status.
-Upon arriving at Chaplins and examining all available copies of The North Western Fells, they discovered that the signed, millionth copy had been sold.
+Upon arriving at Chaplins and examining all available copies of The North Western Fells, they discovered the signed, millionth copy had been sold.
 Its whereabouts remain unknown to this day, dispelling any rumours that Wainwright might have taken and destroyed the book himself.

 The mid-1980s saw a significant increase in foreign tourism in the Lake District, raising the possibility that an unaware international visitor purchased the book.
 Such a buyer might not recognise the significance of Wainwright’s signature or may not have even noticed it, further shrouding the book’s final destination in mystery.
 The story of the millionth Wainwright book remains an intriguing, unsolved puzzle, with its current location and owner still unknown.